How to Plan Moving Out of Student Accommodation

 Get Your Deposit Back

-If you paid a deposit at the beginning of your tenancy or licence, it should be returned to you within a reasonable time after you move out - usually within 10 days.
+If you paid a deposit at the beginning of your tenancy or licence, it should be returned to you within a reasonable time after you move out of your accommodation - usually within 10 days.

-However, your landlord or accommodation provider may deduct some funds from your deposit if they have a valid reason, such as covering cleaning costs or repairs if you didn’t do a good job restoring the place to its former glory prior to departure.
+However, if you are moving out of your accommodation early, or if you didn’t do a good job restoring the place to its former glory prior to departure, your landlord or accommodation provider may deduct some funds from your deposit if they have a valid reason, such as covering cleaning costs or repairs.

 They may also hold back funds if you didn’t pay rent at any point.
 Nevertheless, they are obliged to provide you with an itemised list of any deductions with evidence to support them.